-Indirectly through its 'specialling' activity CEQ has provided communities with \$1.8M in savings during the financial year.
+Indirectly through its 'specialling' activity CEQ has provided communities with \$2.2M in savings during the financial year.

 CEQ is very aware of its charter in providing goods and services to community in a sustainable manner.
 A key component of this charter (as a not-for-profit) is to ensure that goods and services are delivered in ways that provide the customer with value.
-CEQ has averaged an underlying return on investment in its operations of 4% over the last three years with its profits being reinvested back into the communities via capital expenditure and increased employment.
+CEQ has averaged an underlying return on investment in its operations of 4% over a number of years with its profits being reinvested back into the communities via capital expenditure and increased employment.
+CEQ has improved its return for the 2019-20 year on the average based upon volume increase.

 CEQ is committed to working with other agencies and the State and Commonwealth Governments to assist in raising the living standards in within community.